 Professional Learning Community Program

 Faculty and staff selected for the program will work together in themed communities under the guidance of a facilitator to explore and implement strategies, activities, and projects that improve the learning experience at UTA.
 Collaboration will take place through on-campus and online sessions among the group members and with national and international leaders in educational technology.
 Participants will have the opportunity to funnel their experiences and insights gained back to their colleagues locally by presentations and discussions at conferences and workshops.
 Each participant will plan, conduct, and evaluate a project based on the group theme.
 Expectations, benefits, and calendar of events are linked below.
 Applicants are encouraged to carefully consider their schedules and responsibilities before applying.
-Application deadline has been extended to close-of-business August 18, 2014.
+Application deadline is close-of-business on August 3, 2015.

 Thank you for your interest!